Julia Zekely and Stephanie Lessard-Pilon carefully separate the macrofauna and meiofauna using a sieve. Click image for larger view and image credit.

 92° 7.51 W

-Meiofauna is primarily composed of small round worms, the Nematoda, numerous crustaceans, like Copepoda and Ostracoda, as well as Gastrotricha and even protists such as Foraminifera.
+Meiofauna is primarily composed of small round worms (the Nematoda), numerous crustaceans (like Copepoda and Ostracoda), as well as Gastrotricha and even protists, such as Foraminifera.
 Though these groups are found in the meiofauna and macrofauna, there are other unique taxa found only in the meiofauna.
 Examples of these are the Gastrotricha and Loricifera.

-During this cruise, the science party is focusing on habitats at the seafloor-seawater interface.
-The meiofauna near the seafloor surface are called the ‘meiobenthos.’
+During this cruise, the science party is focusing on habitats at the sea-floor/seawater interface.
+The meiofauna near the sea floor surface are called the "meiobenthos."
 Despite playing a very important role in nutrient cycling in both freshwater and marine ecosystems, the meiobenthos are often overlooked because of their small size and the difficulties associated with collection and sample processing.

-Julia Zekely shows off a tiny crab collected with the Bushmaster collection device.
+Julia Zekely shows off a tiny crab collected with the "Bushmaster Jr." sampling device.
 The species is found in association with tubeworm communities.
 Click image for larger view and image credit.

 This organism is a typical undescribed harpacticoid copepod.
 Though this particular specimen was collected at a hydrothermal vent site, the same family may actually be found at seeps as well.
-This specimen, all of 0.4mm in length, was sieved from the sediment surrounding a mussel collection.
+This specimen, all of 0.4 millimeters in length, was sieved from the sediment surrounding a mussel collection.
 Click image for larger view and image credit.

-On this cruise, we typically get our meiofauna samples ‘off’ of the larger macrofaunal collections of tubeworms and mussels.
-When tubeworm and mussel aggregations are brought onboard the ship, scientists carefully rinse off the tubes and shells.
-The meiofauna, now in the rinse water, and any sediment in the collection devices are carefully poured through a set of mesh sieves (1mm and 32µm).
-The various mesh sizes separate the ‘larger’ macrofauna from the tiny meiofauna.
 Since we are collecting so many samples during this cruise, it is impossible for us to process all our collections at-sea.
-On many occasions we are also ‘fixing’ samples in a 10% formalin solution.
+On many occasions we are also "fixing" samples in a 10% formalin solution.
 This will preserve the samples until we have time to finish the job.
 As soon as we get back to the lab in Austria, I will begin mounting many of the organisms on slides and identify them using light microscopes.